 "What the caterpillar calls the end of the world, the master calls a butterfly" ~ Richard Bach

-Ever found yourself in the middle of a crisis, that turned out to be the beginning of a new chapter of your life?
 I prefer calling Midlife Crisis, Creative Midlife Change.
 Reinventing our lives can be very creative.
-When what once brought us joy and passion ends, we may ask, "Is this all there is?" are we in crisis or can we creatively reinvent our lives?
+When what once brought us joy and passion ends, we may ask, "Is this all there is?" .
+Or is this an invitation to authentically reinvent our lives using our creativity?

 3 Creative Midlife Change Tips: